 As you get a new driver’s license or update your information, you may notice that you have the option to register with your state as an organ donor.
 This decision is more than just a sticker for your license.
 It’s a choice that can make a life-saving difference for patients waiting on the organ donor list, many of whom die every year due to a shortage of available donor organs.

 One organ donor can save the lives of up to eight recipients.
 And while 95 percent of Americans believe in organ donation, only 52 percent are actually registered to donate organs after death.
 Often, what’s lacking in organ donor registration is information — which you’ll find in our extensive guide.

-In our guide, you'll learn about organ donation, including eye opening statistics, myths and facts about organ donation, pros and cons of donating organs and tissue, as well as the organs that are currently needed in the United States right now.
-Plus, you can find additional resources and information for becoming an organ donor and learning more about organ and tissue donation.
+In our guide, you’ll learn about organ donation, including eye-opening statistics, myths, and facts about organ donation, pros, and cons of donating organs and tissue, as well as the organs that are currently needed in the United States right now.
+Plus, you can find additional resources and information to become an organ donor and learn more about organ and tissue donation.

 Organ Donation Statistics

 Organ and tissue donation is an incredible gift that can save lives and improve the health of others.
 Learn about the impact organ donation can have in these interesting statistics.